HubReb/imitkd_ast/README.md

 2. use the NMT expert model to translate those transcripts if you want to use generated target translations
 3. run `create_wmt19_generated_dataset.py` to create a new dataset of generated trancripts:
     ``python create_wmt19_generated_dataset.py -o ${fairseq-generate log file of NMT expert's translations} -a ${fairseq-generate log file of ASR model's transcripts} -d ${AST dataset file}``
-4. use the new dataset just as the original datasets
+4. use the new dataset just like the original datasets